SwiCago/HeatPump/integrations/home-assistant.io/README.md

 https://github.com/gysmo38/mitsubishi2MQTT

 see #138 for more info... do not open issues regarding home assistant, I do not support it nor know anything about it.
+Use the gitter chat, if you need help!